KosinskiLab/mosaic/docs/tutorial/workflows/giardia.rst

           Membrane meshes

 Alpha shapes work well for convex membrane morphologies.
-For non-convex membranes, use Ball Pivoting (e.g. with core-thinning via **Segmentation > Thin** at radius 40, then Ball Pivoting at radius 50).
+For non-convex membranes, use Ball Pivoting (e.g. with core-thinning via **Segmentation > Skeletonize** at radius 40, then Ball Pivoting at radius 50).
 Poisson reconstruction also produces complete meshes using a different completion strategy.

+.. versionchanged:: v1.1.0
+   **Thin** was renamed to **Skeletonize**.

 Analyze geometric properties via **Segmentation > Properties**: